-In order to prevent coalescence of settlements and to protect the character and nature of the Strategic Landscape Areas where the open spaces between settlements are valued, proposals for new open market housing in the open countryside outside Lilleshall village and the Telford built-up area will be strongly resisted except those proposals that accord with Paragraphs 28, 54 and 55 of the NPPF.
-Limited development on infillsites in Lilleshall will be supported.
+In order to prevent coalescence of settlements and to protect the rural character and nature of the Strategic Landscape Areas, where the open spaces between settlements are valued, proposals for new open market housing in the open countryside outside Lilleshall village and not contiguous with the current urban area of Telford will not be supported, except those proposals that accord with Paragraphs 28, 54 and 55 of the NPPF.
+Limited development on infill sites in Lilleshall will be supported.